-All ambulances are equipped with stereos and DVD players in an effort to provide distraction therapy for the patient throughout the transport.
+All ambulances are equipped with stereos and personal electronic devices in an effort to provide distraction therapy for the patient throughout the transport.

 Ground ambulances are operated by Children's Mercy Kansas City.